West End, Bahamas: Tourism

 West End is only 55 nautical miles from the Florida coast and has a long history as a resort destination because of its accessibility.
 For most boaters entering Bahamian waters from the United States, it is the first port of call.
 West End is also serviced by the local West End Airport and Grand Bahama International Airport in Freeport.

 Tourism and foreign investment have been attracted by the natural beauty of the beaches and water, the warm climate, British rule of law and a stable financial system (the currency is pegged to the US dollar).

 Jack Tar Village

-Tourism first started on Grand Bahama Island in 1949 when an Englishman built a small holiday camp for his vacationing countrymen.
-The camp did not succeed, but by the late 1950s development in West End started to create the Jack Tar Village resort, which opened in 1960.
+In the late 1940s, the Butlin's firm of the UK built a 1000-guest holiday resort on the then-largely undeveloped island from scratch, including building West End Airport.
+Butlin's operated the partially-constructed facility for one season (1950) before running out of money.
+Part of the property was put back into operation in 1955, until it was rebuilt by US interests in 1960 under the Jack Tar brand.

 This predates resorts in Freeport and Lucaya.
 The large 356-room resort had three 9-hole golf courses, 16 tennis courts, a half-million gallon salt water swimming pool (the Bahamas' largest), a huge auditorium for live shows, a shopping arcade, several restaurants, a 100-slip marina and an airport.
-The 10,000-foot runway received charter flights from as far away as the Midwest and, at its peak, several flights from Canada each week.
+The airport received charter flights from as far away as the Midwest and, at its peak, several flights from Canada each week.

 Jack Tar closed in the early 1990s and was partially demolished thereafter.